Working within the Learning Support Delivery Model

 Contributions of whānau are valued

 Whānau are central to decision-making.
-Their knowledge and skills are valued, and seen as critical to successfully supporting mokopuna.
+Their knowledge and skills are valued and seen as critical to successfully supporting mokopuna.
 Support is provided in ways that reflect their identity, language, culture and needs.

 Learning Support Facilitators support effective decision-making